It’s springtime in Newfoundland. Can’t you tell?

 Today is the third day of spring, but I call that false advertising.

-UPDATE (March 25/11): I got it wrong.
+March 25th, 2011: I got it wrong.
 The previous video was the fourth day of spring.
 And today is the sixth day of spring.
 We got 40 centimetres of snow today (about 16 inches).
-It’s not very interesting, but I keep documenting our winter weather on the Hives in Snow post so I know what to expect for next year.
+It’s not very interesting, but I keep documenting our winter weather so I know what to expect next year.
 I’m not sure if this has been an extra long and lousy winter.
-It might only seem that way because it’s our first year of keeping bees and, really, when you add up the actual number of days we’ve been able to hang out with this bees since we got them 250 days ago, it’s been about 1/3 beekeeping and 2/3 waiting for winter to go away.
+It might only seem that way because it’s my first year of keeping bees and, really, when you add up the actual number of days we’ve been able to hang out with this bees since we got them 250 days ago, it’s been about one-thirds beekeeping and two-thirds waiting for winter to go away.
 Whether that’s a normal winter or not, it’s been long enough for me.